qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single Fixed Transmon/Use Case 1 - Schuster Lab - Qubit Frequency Tracking/README.md

 _Demontrated on the experiment of Ankur Agrawal._

-_Important note: The code in this folder is the exact code that was used for running the qubit frequency tracking measurement, and the it is tailored for a very specific setup and SW environment.
+_Important note: The code in this folder is the exact code that was used for running the qubit frequency tracking measurement, and it is tailored for a very specific setup and software environment.
 Thus, the code is only for insipiration._

 ## The goal
 The goal of this measurement is to track the frequency fluctuations of the transmon qubit, and update the frequency of the qubit element accordingly using a closed-loop feedback.
 This should enable us to stay in the reference frame of the qubit.
 More precisecly, our goal is to calibrate a frequency-tracking-macro (the two-point-Ramsey macro) that can be interleaved in a general experiment\routine, and correct actively for the frequency fluctuations.